-- NS for the integration of all non-structure clues, i.e. GO, ES, MIPS, CE, and PP, and - PrePPI for all structural and non-structure clues).
+- NS for the integration of all non-structural features, i.e. GO, ES, MIPS, CE, and PP,

+- PrePPI - all structural and non-structure features combined).

-This gave 30.000 high-confidence PP interactions for yeast and 300.000 for human.
+This approach predicted 30.000 highconfidence PP interactions for yeast and 300.000 for human.